Hortivation/getting-started/datasource_owners/README.md

 To run a data source, it is required that the following 4 elements are within your working directory:

-- `docker-compose.yaml` which contains the configuration of all services that are required to run the data source.
+- `docker-compose.yaml` file which contains the configuration of all services that are required to run the data source.
 - `datasets` directory which contains CGO-compliant data files.
 - `datasource_description.yaml` which contains the description of your dataset
 - Data Source credential .json file, which you just downloaded when creating the Data Source on the Hub Portal
+- `.env` file containing the `HOSTNAME` variable that is set to the hostname of your datasource (see step 3 in case you use a hostname from hortivation)

 The easiest way to prepare the files is to: